Travelling to Germany / Berlin this year? Here is what you need to know

 Here is a short service post for those wishing to visit our capital, or Germany in general.
-With many restrictions for travel, entertainment and education eased, Germany and Ber,in in particular have become worthwhile destinations again.
+With many restrictions for travel, entertainment and education eased, Germany and Berlin in particular have become worthwhile destinations again.
 And with the necessary precautions, you won’t have to share the attractions with too many people at present.
 Over the autumn, our case numbers have unfortunately increased, and the country has been subject to further restrictions.

 In short, you need to show proof that you are not infected upon entering Germany.
 Normally, airlines should do this at the point of embarkation.
 You will need to show proof of a complete COVID-19 vaccination, or a negative PCR- or antigen test.